jimpil/jedi-time/README.md

  Given the above premise, `jedi-time` **doesn't** try to be a full wrapper around `java.time`.
 There are good Clojure wrappers around.
  Instead, the intention here to provide a bridge from `java.time` objects to Clojure maps (and back - even if the metadata was somehow lost).
-Navigation facilities (as you'll see below) do have a wrapper feel to them, but they don't even scratch the surface of the entire `java.time` API.
+Certain navigation facilities (as we'll see) do have a wrapper feel to them, but they don't even scratch the surface of the entire `java.time` API.

-## Convention
+## Conventions/Semantics

-Temporal fields are hierarchical, and so in Java the naming convention follows the `bar-of-foo` pattern (e.g Chrono/ISO fields etc).
-In `jedi-time`, `bar-of-foo` becomes path `[:foo :bar]`.
-For instance `ChronoField/DAY_OF_YEAR` becomes `[:year :day]`, and you can use it to pull out the value from the datafied  using `get-in` (see below).
+### datafy
+In its original conception `jedi-time` used map nesting in order to mirror the hierarchical nature of temporal fields.
+This doesn't play very well with `nav`, and so the datafication model is now flatter.
+Instead of nesting, a composite object will contain more than one top-level keys.
+The simplest example to illustrate this is by comparing a `Year` VS a `Month` VS a `YearMonth`.
+In the original model (release 0.1.4 only), the latter would have a single `:year` key and a `[:year :month]` path, whereas now there will be two top-level keys (`:year` and `:month`), whose combination represents the (datafied) `YearMonth`.

+In short, if a top-level key maps directly to a `java.time` object, then it will be a *non-namespaced* keyword pointing to a map
+(this facilitates REBL navigation).
+If there isn't a corresponding Java object, the key will *namespaced* pointing to a raw value.
+It's worth noting that high level objects like `LocalDate` (or even `LocalTime` and `YearMonth`) will be broken down to their constituents parts, so, even for the richest of objects (e.g. `ZonedDateTime`), the resulting map will typically **not** contain more than 6 non-namespaced keys.

+### nav
+Navigation through non-namespaced keywords will usually lead you to `java.time` objects (that can be further datafied, navigated and so on).
+Namespaced keywords will lead you to base values (typically Number or String).
+It's important to note that navigation through an existing key pays attention not only to the key being navigated (2nd arg), but also to the value (3rd arg).
+This basically means that navigating to an altered value will return an altered object, and so care needs to be taken when updating (or adding/removing for that matter) keys, as it does affect navigation.

+Finally, `jedi-time` adds some extra semantics for `:format`, `offset`, `:zone` and `:instant` navigation paths (explained later).

 ## Usage

 ### jedi-time.core

 The majority of the functionality is provided in the core namespace.
-Loading/requiring it automatically extends `clojure.core.protocols/Datafiable` to the following 9 `java.time` types:
+Loading/requiring it automatically extends `clojure.core.protocols/Datafiable` to the following 13 `java.time` types:

 1. Month
+2. MonthDay
-2. DayOfWeek
+3. DayOfWeek
+4. Year
-3. YearMonth
+5. YearMonth
-4. LocalTime
+6. LocalTime
-5. LocalDate
+7. LocalDate
-6. LocalDateTime
+8. LocalDateTime
-7. OffsetDateTime
+9. OffsetDateTime
-8. ZonedDateTime
+10. ZonedDateTime
-9. Instant
+11. Instant
+12. ZoneOffset
+13. ZoneId

-All datafied implementations return a `clojure.core.protocols/Navigable` map.
+All datafied implementations return a navigable (`clojure.core.protocols/Navigable`) map.
 You can think of it as a plain Clojure map if you only care about the raw data.
 However, navigation can take us places, so if you like travelling buckle on. ;)